scala-native/scala-native/docs/user/native.rst

 EXPERIMENTAL: Deployment Descriptor for passing settings to the compiler
 ========================================================================

-These are **experimental** features.
+These are **experimental** features that were added because they are used internally by Scala Native to simplify the build and organize the native code with their respective projects.
 These features allow a library developer that has native code included with their project to have better control over compilation settings used for their project.
 By adding a ``scala-native.properties`` file in the root of your project's ``resources/scala-native`` directory, settings can be added to the properties file that are added to the compile command.

-Currently, compiler options can only be added to every native library that gets compiled which could work for your files but not for other dependencies that are being compiled.
-These features allow the settings to apply only to your library during compilation.
+These features allow the settings described below to apply only to your library during compilation.

 Use the following procedure to use any of the features described below.